Common Causes & Symptoms of Acute Liver Failure: You Need to Know

 - Genes

-Viral Hepatitis
+2. Viral Hepatitis

 Hepatitis is the inflammation of the liver.
 Viral hepatitis is caused by a virus.
 It can be acute and last for a few months or chronic and last for more than six months.
 Viral hepatitis is contagious and can spread from person to person.
 Some types of this condition also spread through sexual contact.
 Several viruses cause hepatitis.

-Some forms of viral hepatitis are:
+Some types of viral hepatitis are:

-Hepatitis A is a viral infection that affects the liver.
+- Hepatitis A: Hepatitis A is a viral infection that affects the liver.
 It causes acute liver inflammation.
 This infection lasts for a couple of months.
 Its symptoms are mild to severe illness.
 While hepatitis A does not cause chronic liver disease or lasting liver damage, it can cause acute liver failure.

-Hepatitis B is a virus that can infect the liver and cause inflammation.
+- Hepatitis B: Hepatitis B is a virus that can infect the liver and cause inflammation.
 It is an acute infection that lasts for a short period.
 It is a common liver infection that spreads through bodily fluids.
 In some people, it may turn chronic and damage the liver seriously.
 It can be treated with antiviral medications, but it is not curable.

-Hepatitis C is a virus that causes chronic liver inflammation.
+- Hepatitis C: Hepatitis C is a virus that causes chronic liver inflammation.
 It transmits through contact with blood.
 It spreads through shared needles while injecting intravenous drugs.
 Hepatitis C is likely to stay in the body for a long period.
 Chronic hepatitis C infection can cause serious liver damage and liver failure.

-Besides hepatitis A, B and C, other viruses can also cause acute liver failure.
+- Other Viral Causes of Acute Liver Failure: Besides hepatitis A, B and C, other viruses can also cause acute liver failure.
 These are:

 - Epstein-Barr virus